Therapy For Depression In New York With Wellness Road Psychology

 Fortunately, there are effective treatments available that can reduce symptoms and help individuals lead healthy lives.
 Treatments such as psychotherapy, cognitive behavioral therapy (CBT), and medications (e.g., selective serotonin reuptake inhibitors or SSRIs) are designed to restore balance in brain chemistry and provide essential insight into how individuals perceive themselves and their environment to begin the road to recovery.

-How Depression Is Diagnose
+How Depression Is Diagnosed

 To be diagnosed with a depressive disorder, a person must meet the criteria in the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-In addition, therapists will ask questions to see if you exhibit at least five symptoms.&nbsp
+In addition, therapists will ask questions to see if you exhibit at least five symptoms.

-• Depressed mood most of the day, nearly every day;&nbsp
+• Depressed mood most of the day, nearly every day

 • Significant weight loss/gain

-• Psychomotor agitation or retardatio
+• Psychomotor agitation

 If these feelings last over two weeks, they may be classified as a depressive disorder.
-Additionally, these symptoms must cause clinically significant distress or impairment in social, occupational, or other areas of functioning and must not be attributed to physiological conditions such as disease
+Additionally, these symptoms must cause clinically significant distress or impairment in social, occupational, or other areas of functioning and must not be attributed to physiological conditions such as disease.

 Effects of Depression

 One of the primary effects of depression is isolation.
 This can be difficult to overcome, as many people with depression find it hard to reach out and form meaningful connections with others.
 This isolation can lead to a vicious cycle of depression and hopelessness.
-Therapy helps someone facing depression to take steps to connect better with the outside world
+Therapy helps someone facing depression to take steps to connect better with the outside world.

 Depression can also impact physical health, including fatigue, decreased motivation, irregular sleep patterns, and digestive problems.
-A therapist helps bring awareness to this and offers a structured way to build healthier habits
+A therapist helps bring awareness to this and offers a structured way to build healthier habits.

 When untreated, depression can lead to other mental illnesses like anxiety or eating disorders.
-In severe cases, depression may lead to suicidal thoughts or behaviors
+In severe cases, depression may lead to suicidal thoughts or behaviors.

 How Depression Impacts Social Activities

 At school, depression can interfere with learning by making it difficult for someone to process new information or remember taught material.
-Additionally, the lack of energy and social withdrawal associated with depression can make it hard for a student to interact with teachers or peers normally
+Additionally, the lack of energy and social withdrawal associated with depression can make it hard for a student to interact with teachers or peers normally.

 At work, depression can lead to absenteeism, poor performance, and lowered productivity.
-In addition, they may have reduced self-confidence and have feelings of guilt, isolation, and worthlessness that can prevent them from performing their best
+In addition, they may have reduced self-confidence and have feelings of guilt, isolation, and worthlessness that can prevent them from performing their best.

 Finally, depression can remove individuals’ motivation to engage in social activities and even basic self-care tasks.
 This can make it difficult for a person with depression to take part in activities that would bring them joy or provide necessary interaction with other people.
 It can also leave someone isolated from family and friends who may not understand their condition.
-With proper treatment and support, however, it is possible to improve functioning in all areas of life impacted
+With proper treatment and support, however, it is possible to improve functioning in all areas of life impacted.

 Types of Depression

-Major Depressive Disorde
+Major Depressive Disorder

-Major Depressive Disorder (MDD) is characterized by a period of at least two weeks in which an individual experiences low mood or loss of interest or pleasure, accompanied by other symptoms such as changes in appetite or sleep patterns, fatigue, difficulty concentrating, feelings of guilt or worthlessness and thoughts of death
+Major Depressive Disorder (MDD) is characterized by a period of at least two weeks in which an individual experiences low mood or loss of interest or pleasure, accompanied by other symptoms such as changes in appetite or sleep patterns, fatigue, difficulty concentrating, feelings of guilt or worthlessness and thoughts of death.

 Persistent Depressive Disorder (PDD)